rpham64/MercariApp/README.md

 - Basic unit tests for bonus points
 - Please use a known architecture with justification for your choice included

+## Instructions for submitting the exercise
+1. Create a new git repo and Android Studio project, committing with frequency and with the type of commit messages you would write on a typical project.
+2. A README that gives and overview of the project is strongly encouraged (fill in Optional Project Description)
+3. Zip up the repo and send back an email with attachment when you’ve completed the exercise and we will review it as soon as possible.
+4. We’ll build it your app directly from the repo you provide

 When you have questions, please don't hesitate to ask!

 ### Estimated time commitment: 2 hours

+### Optional Project Description (filled by candidate)